Caldeiradas/git_teste/README.md

 # git_teste
 ## Git For Practice and Test

-This  is a git that you can use to pratice git opetactions.
+This is a git that you can use to practice git operations.
-Pleas, if you want do write ani file, do an .txt or .md
+Please, if you want do write any file, do an .txt or .md